usnistgov/800-63-3/sp800-63c/sec4_federation.md

 ### 4.1.
 Federation Models

+IdPs that provide authentication services and RPs that consume those services are known as members of a federation.
+From an IdP's perspective, the federation consists of the RPs that it services.
+From an RP's perspective, the federation consists of the IdPs that it uses.
 This section provides an overview of and requirements for common identity federation models currently in use.
-In each model, relationships are established between members of the federation in several different ways.
+In each model, relationships are established between members of the federation.

 #### <a name="manual-registration"></a> 4.1.1.
 Manual Registration